4n4k1n/Tetris-Game/README.md

 ## Alias

 You can use the setAlias.sh file to create a Alias in the .zshrc and .bash_aliases file.
 The Alias goes to the directory where the game is located and runs it.
+Just type `tetris`.

 ```bash
 bash setAlias.sh